h-parker/advent-of-code-2019/README.md

-# advent-of-code-2019
+# Advent of Code 2019
-Recording my solutions to advent of code 2019 :)
+Recording my solutions to AOC 2019 :)

 - ~~Day 1~~
   - Day 1 was pretty easy!
 Just simple looping and algebra, nbd.